Topological exodromy with coefficients: Consequences

 \subsection{Constructibility, pushforward and weakly stratified bundles}

-We now present a second result concerning proper pushforward.
+We now present a second result concerning proper pushforward playing an essential role in \cite{Porta_Teyssier_Stokes}.
 Lurie proved proper non abelian base change for sheaves on locally compact Hausdorff spaces.
 See \cite[Corollary 7.3.1.18]{HTT}.
 Note however that it is not clear that proper base change holds for hypersheaves.
 We are going to see that under some additional assumptions on the stratifications involved, proper base change holds for \emph{hyperconstructible} hypersheaves.

 \begin{observation} Let $f \colon Y \to X$ be a proper morphism between topological spaces.
 Following \cite[Definition 7.3.1.14]{HTT}, this means for us that $f$ is universally closed.
 Let $C \subseteq X$ be a locally closed subset of $X$.
 Write $\cB_C$ for the collection of open neighborhoods of $C$ inside $X$.
 Then $\{ f\inv(U) \}_{U \in \cB_C}$ is a fundamental system of open neighborhoods for the inverse image $f\inv(C)$.
 Indeed, since $f$ is universally closed we can localize on $X$ and therefore assume that $C$ is closed.
 Let now $V$ be an open neighborhood of $f\inv(C)$ inside $Y$.
 Since $f$ is closed, $f( Y \smallsetminus V )$ is a closed subset of $X$.
 Furthermore $f( Y \smallsetminus V ) \cap C = \emptyset$, so $U \coloneqq X \smallsetminus f( Y \smallsetminus V )$ is an open neighborhood of $C$ inside $X$.
 We now observe that if $y \in f\inv(U)$, then $f(y) \notin f( Y \smallsetminus V )$, which in turn implies that $y \in V$.
 Therefore, $f\inv(U) \subseteq V$. \end{observation}